 We look at possible impacts of IFRS 15, actions that may be needed, and how KPMG can help.

-Insurers should not underestimate the potential impact of the new revenue standard that was published jointly by the IASB and FASB in May 2014.
+Insurers should not underestimate the potential impact of the new revenue standard that's effective from 1 January 2018.

 We look at how IFRS 15 Revenue from Contracts with Customers will affect insurers, and how KPMG can help.

 Although the new revenue standard does not apply to insurance contracts, it may apply to other arrangements – such as asset management, insurance broking, pension administration, claims handling or custody services.

 Assessing the impact of the new revenue standard will require both an understanding of the new revenue recognition model and an analysis of how the new model applies to particular transactions that fall in the scope of the new standard.